Abezzi/ArenaWizard/README.md

 # ArenaWizard
-WoW Addon for arena matches
+## WoW Addon for arena matches

-DONE:
+### DONE:

--...
+- ...

-TODO:
+### TODO:

--Alert enemy defensive cooldown when use
+- Alert enemy defensive cooldown when use
--Count amount of CC's and interrupts spells available -...
+- Count amount of CC's and interrupts spells available
+- ...